“I missed you quietly today.

 Give yourself permission to not grieve all the time.
 It’s okay to be happy even after the loss of your dog.
 You can set time aside to not grieve, or set time aside to grieve, whatever works for you.

 Melatonin and meditation can be very helpful for getting to sleep.
-Light exercise, like walking around the block, can have a great effect on your mood.
+Light exercise, like walking around the block, can greatly affect your mood.
 Walking where you normally went with your dog may bring up a lot of memories with your dog.
-Allow yourself to feel the grief of that loss but whenever it comes to you, allow yourself to remember the joy you shared with your dog, too.

 Healing Tasks for the Grieving Person or Family As I’ve said before, everyone’s grief is different, but the Jeffries book that I mentioned before lists five things that you might do as you mourn your dog’s death or loss.
-We simply encounter grief in waves and eventually (if we’re persistent) work our way through these five tasks in our own personal order.

 Sharing Acknowledgment of Death or Loss.
 Really, truly understand the finality of the loss.
 This is where having a shrine and memorial ceremony comes in.
 Work on open communication about the death in your family, including children, in an age-appropriate way.
-Doing something together as a family to celebrate the life of the dog and mourn the loss can help heal, as can involving friends.

-Sharing the Pain and Grief.Talk about the loss and keep talking.
-Express emotions.
-Feel.
-Don’t be surprised if your partner expresses his or her pain differently.
 That’s normal and does not mean s/he is a monster.
 Do not hold in what you are feeling in order to keep someone else from feeling bad.
 It’s good for both of you to talk about your guilt, anger, shame, pain, etc.

-Reorganising the Family System.
-This is the logistical part of loss, getting used to adapting your life can be really tough.
-Creating New Directions, Relationships, and Goals.
 This is not a fast process, not a goal to reach as quickly as possible, but be aware that this is something that is healthy to do.
 This task might involve getting a new dog or other pet, perhaps the same breed or perhaps a different one.
-It might mean deciding to volunteer at a shelter to get your dog fix in some other way, or doing the traveling that you couldn’t do with your dog.

 This final task is about moving on and exploring new options for your life now that the situation has changed, while still holding your dog in a special place in your heart.
 Task four also involves exploring the possibility of your loss as a profound self-development experience.
 Your dog’s final gift to you life with a dog can teach you a lot: how to live in the moment, how to enjoy the smell of fresh-mown grass or the first snow of the year to its fullest, even how to forgive.
-Those lessons don't stop with their heartbeats.
-Your dog's death can also teach you to live in the moment, give you insight into what it means to be alive, and give you an opportunity for growth.
-This chance to learn is a parting gift from your dog.

 Joining a pet loss support group (in person or online) and reading books on grief will help you put your grief in perspective and give you a way to continue processing your grief.
 It’s very important to express your feelings during this time.
-“The outward expression of grief, or mourning, is how you externalise those thoughts and feelings and ultimately, integrate them into your life” (Wolfelt, 2004, Kindle Locations 47-48).

 I find it helpful to write letters when I mourn.
 It's an idea from the Grief Recovery Handbook.
-The letter basically has 3 parts: My apologies to them anything for which I forgive them (note that forgiveness means "I accept that this happened in the past and can no longer be changed.
+The letter basically has 3 parts: My apologies to them, anything for which I forgive them (note that forgiveness means "I accept that this happened in the past and can no longer be changed.
 It doesn't mean whatever happened was okay).
-Other emotional content I want to share, like gratitudes.
-I conclude with "goodbye" and their name, knowing it's the end of a physical connection, but the emotional ties live on.
-Finally, I read the letter to someone who will simply listen in silence, what the Grief Recovery Handbook calls "a heart with ears."

 While the grieving process is not a problem to be fixed, it is a time of tumultuous emotionality, from relief and intense guilt to anger and sadness.
-The loss of your dog may be an opportunity to understand the grief process and to work on the unprocessed grief of other losses in your life.

 Bereavement & Grief